alexbrault/Pathfinder2EOversights/README.md

 * `p.491` in Adjudicating the Rules, second bullet: "(page **XXX**)" More placeholder text.
 * `p.491` "If you don't find one, make up an undefined action (page **XXX**)."
 Looks like leftover placeholder text.
 ---
+* `p.544` in Splash Trait: "For example, if you threw a less acid flask and hit your target, that creature would take 1d6 persistent acid damage and 1 acid splash damage".
+It would also take an additional point of acid damage, as listed on the very last line of this page.
 * `p.552` in Giant Wasp Venom: "Stage 3 4d6 poison and clumsy".
 Missing the word "**damage**" after "poison".
 * `p.556` in Armor Alternatives: Per a quote from Mark Seifter (thanks, PF Discord!), looks like the intention was that Bracers of Armor are supposed to have their listed dex cap of +5 from page 607.
 * `p.572` in Bag of Holding: How is it held in two hands if you're able to put and remove items from it like a mundane sack?